BerkayDemirel/Self-Detection-in-Atari/README.md

 # Self-Detection-in-Atari
-This project utilizes a blob detector, along with a self organizing map and action-observation analysis to detect the feature representing the agent on the screen.
+This project utilizes a blob detector, a SOM and action-observation analysis to detect the feature representing the agent on the screen.
+It is a work in progress and may involve different approaches from the ones stated.